-But, in PHP, there is no need of any type specification while PHP variable declaration.
+But, in PHP, there is no need for any type of specification while PHP variable declaration.
 Rather, it requires only the name of the variable with its value, if any, to be assigned to them.

 For example, if we initialize a variable with an integer value, then PHP evaluates the type of the variable as also an integer based on its value.
 Similarly, if it is a string value, then the same for the variable as well.

-In the first addition expression of the above PHP program results an integer value, since one of the operand used in this expression is integer.
-So, the second operand $toys_category is interpreted as an integer, even though it is a string variable on having string value.
+The first addition expression of the above PHP program results in an integer value since one of the operands used in this expression is an integer.
+So, the second operand $toys_category is interpreted as an integer, even though it is a string variable having a string value.

-Similarly, it second expression, it results float value as the output of that addition, since, one of the operands is float.
-And then, in third addition, we have added 2e2, returns float value.
-We can check the type of the results by using PHP variable function gettype().
+Similarly, in the second expression, results in a float value as the output of that addition, since, one of the operands is a float.
+And then, in the third addition, we have added 2e2, which returns a float value.
+We can check the type of the results by using the PHP variable function gettype().

 $str_toys_category = (string) $number_of_toys;